akhimismail/novapay-churn-analysis/README.md

 ## Business Problem

 NovaPay Financial Technologies is a digital payments startup serving 7,000+ customers across subscription-based financial products.
-The business had no clear picture of why customers were leaving or what it was costing them — specifically *who* was leaving, *why*, or *what it was costing the business*.
+The business had no clear picture of who was leaving, why they were leaving, or what it was costing them.

 **I focused on three core questions:**
 1. How bad is our churn problem, and what is it costing us?